Jufebrown/phaser-webpack-babel-eslint-setup/README.md

 To provide a checklist of steps for setting up a project with phaser, eslint, webpack, and babel.

+At the time of writing this, the versions of each package are what is listed in the package.json.

 ___
 ## **Steps:**